NEW MOON - Chodesh - Explained!

 4150

-Apart from being translated 'feast(s)' or 'set feasts' it is also
+Apart from being translated 'feast(s)' or 'set feasts' is also commonly

-In some verses such as Lev 23:2 and Num 28:2 the word is used widely.
+In some verses such as Lev 23:2 and Num 28:2 the word is used broadly.

 Nevertheless, in the context of 'Sabbaths, New Moons, Feasts' the word